 - Long Range Planning: The FDOT and local governments conduct long-range transportation planning on an ongoing basis to identify and prioritize individual projects.

-- Project Development and Environment Study (PD&E): During this step, design options and their social and environmental effects are examined.
-(This is the current step for these I-75 projects.)
+- PD&E Study: During this step, various roadway improvement alternatives and their social and environmental effects are examined.

 - Design: During design, detailed construction plans are prepared.